-Having won a Palm d’Or two times (and competing for his third this year) and being my favourite director, Michael Haneke had to be on this list.
-Even though this is not my favourite film of the director, Amour is a film festival winner par excellence.
-Staring Emmanuelle Riva, the incredible actress who died the beginning of this year and was also in Hiroshima Mon Amour, the film tells the story of an old couple who faces the degradation of death in an old age when the woman suffers a stroke and her husband needs to take care of her.
+Having won a Palm d’Or two times (and competing for his third this year) and being my favorite director, Michael Haneke had to be on this list.
+Even though this is not my favorite film by the director, Amour is a film festival winner par excellence.
+Starring Emmanuelle Riva, the incredible actress who died the beginning of this year and was also in Hiroshima Mon Amour, the film tells the story of an old couple who faces the degradation of death in an old age when the woman suffers a stroke and her husband needs to take care of her.
 More than that, Michael Haneke portraits this story is a very emotionless way, almost sync, making Amour a love story that celebrates life but in a very horrific and brutal way.

 Blue Is the Warmest Color (2013) by Abdellatif Kechiche